 Psychotherapy is an important component of treatment.
 Other types of therapies (like electroconvulsive therapy) may also be used.

 New Diagnostic Criteria

-In 2013, the American Psychiatric Association (APA) released the revised edition of its diagnostic manual for psychiatric conditions.
+In 2013, the APA released the revised edition of its diagnostic manual for psychiatric conditions (Diagnostic and Statistical Manual of Mental Disorders, DSM-5).
 Among the changes for bipolar disorder:

-- To be diagnosed with bipolar disorder, a patient must now exhibit changes in activity and energy, as well as mood.
+- To be diagnosed with bipolar disorder, a person must now exhibit changes in activity and energy, as well as mood.